-At Portland Nursery we celebrate the apple every autumn with our Apple Tasting Festival for many good reasons!
+At Portland Nursery, we celebrate the apple every autumn with the arrival of regionally grown apples for many good reasons!
 Apples are delicious and nutritious, they produce well in our region and indeed there is a long tradition of growing apples here in the Pacific Northwest.

 Since then, over 1000 varieties have entered cultivation, bred to fit various use and climate needs for this continent’s vastly diverse environments.
 The Pacific Northwest is one of the very best growing areas for this varied and popular fruit.

 The seasonal availability of the apple is fairly amazing.
 Apples in the Portland area begin to ripen from July (Yellow Transparent) to November (Granny Smith).